Thabiso Mchunu: Second cruiserweight title run

-WBC Silver cruiserweight champion

 Mchunu vs. Shihepo

 Mchunu faced the 36-fight veteran Willbeforce Shihepo on 20 October 2019, at the Time Square in Menlyn, South Africa.
 Shihepo retired from the bout at the end of the third round, thus awarding Mchunu a stoppage victory.
 Shihepo gave a surprising reason for his retirement from the fight however, stating: "I am hungry, I have no energy because I never had anything to eat".

 Mchunu vs. Lebedev

 Mchunu faced the former unified cruiserweight champion Denis Lebedev for the vacant WBC Silver cruiserweight title on 21 December 2019, at the Ivan Yarygin Sports Palace in Krasnoyarsk, Russia.
 The 40-year-old Lebedev had announced his retirement in July of the same year, but came out of it to fight Mchunu.
 His previous fight took place on November 24, 2018.
 Lebedev was ranked #9 by the WBC at cruiserweight.
 Mchunu won the fight by a wide unanimous decision, with scores of 119-108, 120-107 and 115-112.
 Lebedev subsequently announced his second retirement from the sport.